You Were Made for Loneliness

 Patrick Lindsey (editor) is a Boston-based game critic and occasional developer-type person.
 He co-hosts the Indie MEGAcast podcast and won't shut up about DOOM or Far Cry 2.
 He reluctantly claims responsibility for what you'll find on Twitter @HanFreakinSolo.

-Tony Perriello (writer) and Olivia Frank (writer) live in Pittsburgh, where they spoil their cat baby and rewatch The Wire a lot.
-Tony makes games sometimes and blogs never, you can find both of them at http://tonyperriello.com.
+Tony Perriello (writer) Tony makes games sometimes and blogs never, you can find him at http://tonyperriello.com.